 • If the floor is very worn, or needs renovation for some other reason, it can be machine-sanded to bare wood and have a new surface treatment applied.

-For detailed instructions regarding maintenance and re-lacquering procedures, download our maintenance brochure.
+For detailed instructions regarding maintenance and re-lacquering procedures, see our maintenance instructions.

 Maintenance and care of Nature-oiled floors in commercial environments: